esl/c3card/README.md

 There is also a Neopixel LED array for it's programmable RGB capabilities, allowing for a wide range of visual outputs.
-An AHT20 sensor for cheap, low-powered and high-precision source for temperature readings.
+An AHT20 sensor for cheap, low-powered and high-precision temperature readings.
 An SSD1306 OLED display as an effective solution for real-time data display, offering a 128x64 pixel resolution.

 And the last stellar feature of this project is the use of AtomVM, a new implementation of the BEAM targetted at microcontrollers and